 Themes of low impact living and grassroots democracy drive my recent work Small Is Necessary: Shared Living on a Shared Planet, which explores eco-collaborative housing and unsettles any confidence in relying simply on more compact cities to deliver more environmentally sustainable lifestyles.
 Small is not always more sustainable but, in fact, requires good design, modest consumption and sharing to ensure maximum social and environmental benefits.
+One development of this theme is a collaboration with the UK Eco-Communities in an Urban Future team.

 In numbers of works I counter ‘the-future-is-the-city’ trend by arguing the benefits of compact and collectively sufficient decentralisation — such as in Life Without Money: Building Fair and Sustainable Economies cited in urbanist David Harvey’s Seventeen Contradictions and the End of Capitalism (2014) and in Housing for Degrowth: Principles, Models, Challenges and Opportunities, a collection, which came out in the Routledge Environmental Humanities series in 2018 and that I co-edited with François Schneider.